digitalocean/container-blueprints/DOKS-wordpress/README.md

 **Notes:**

-- The example is using `4cpu/8gb` AMD nodes (`$48/month`), `3` default, and auto-scale to `2-4`.
-So, your cluster cost is between `$96-$192/month`, with `hourly` billing.
-To choose a different node type, pick from the following command `doctl compute size list`.
+- The example from this tutorial is using 3 worker nodes, 4cpu/8gb (`$48/month`) each, and the autoscaler configured between 2 and 4 nodes max.
+So, your cluster cost is between `$96-$192/month` with `hourly` billing.
+To choose a different node type, you can pick another slug from `doctl compute size list`.

 - Please visit [How to Set Up a DigitalOcean Managed Kubernetes Cluster (DOKS)](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/tree/main/01-setup-DOKS) for more details.

-## Setup DigitalOcean’s Managed Databases MySQL
+## Configuring a MySQL Managed Database

-In this section, we’ll create a dedicated MySQL database such as [DigitalOcean’s Managed Databases](https://docs.digitalocean.com/products/databases/mysql/) for WordPress.
+In this section, you will create a dedicated MySQL database such as [DigitalOcean’s Managed Databases](https://docs.digitalocean.com/products/databases/mysql/) for WordPress.
 This is necessary because our WordPress installation will live on a separate server inside the Kubernetes cluster.

 **Note:**

-By default, the WordPress Helm chart installs MariaDB on a separate pod inside the cluster and uses it as the WordPress database, if you want to do not use an external database please continue to the next chapter [Deploy WordPress](#deploy-wordpress).
+By default, WordPress Helm chart installs MariaDB on a separate pod inside the cluster and configures it as the default database.
+If you don't want to use an external database, please skip to the next chapter - [Deploy WordPress](#deploy-wordpress).

-First, we create a managed database on DigitalOcean:
+First, you need to create the MySQL managed database:

 ```console
 doctl databases create wordpress-mysql --engine mysql --region nyc1